QUAID I AZAM MUHAMMAD ALI JINNAH: THE FATHER OF PAKISTAN

 Few individuals

+significantly alter the course of history.
 Fewer still modify the map of the world.

 Hardly anyone can be credited with creating a nation-state.